soujanyaporia/soujanyaporia.github.io/index.md

     Our lab is called as [*DeCLaRe Lab*](https://declare-lab.net).
 We work on challenging NLP problems, such as, dialogue comprehension and generation, commonsense reasoning, multimodal understanding, and more."
 ---

 Welcome fellow researchers to my website!
-I hold a PhD in Computer Science.
+I hold a Ph.D. in Computer Science.
 My main areas of research interest are NLP and sentiment analysis.
-At present, I work as an assistant professor at Singapore University of Technology and Design (SUTD), Singapore.
-I am also part of the Institute of High Performance Computing (IHPC), ASTAR as a senior scientist.
-Before joining SUTD, I worked at NTU where I was awarded prestigous NTU presidential postdoctoral fellowship.
+At present, I work as an assistant professor at the Singapore University of Technology and Design (SUTD), Singapore.
+I am also part of the Institute of High-Performance Computing (IHPC), ASTAR as a senior scientist.
+Before joining SUTD, I worked at NTU where I was awarded the prestigious NTU presidential postdoctoral fellowship.
     <br>
     <br>
     My days are spent mostly with arxiv articles, conference proceedings, matrices, probability, calculus, Pytorch and Keras!
 Ah yes! and reading and replying to emails :)